 - Lactobacillus acidophilus supplements may help maintain a healthy balance of Candida.

-Home remedies that can reduce the discomfort of thrush are
+Home remedies that may reduce the discomfort of thrush include

-- drinking cold liquids, or eat frozen or ice treats;
+- drinking cold liquids, or eating frozen or ice treats;

 - drinking from a straw if the patches are painful.

-Gentian violet (1%) is a natural treatment that sometimes works as treatment for thrush.
+Gentian violet (1%) is an over-the-counter natural treatment that sometimes works as a home remedy for thrush.
 It is a dye that kills bacteria and fungi, and it is available without a prescription.
 Talk to a doctor before using gentian violet.
 Grapefruit seed extract is sometimes used by nursing mothers who have developed thrush of the nipples.
 It can be applied topically (on the skin) or taken orally.
+Methylene blue oral is an antiseptic that is reported to help relieve oral candidiasis.
 Consult a doctor before using this or any supplement.
+Continue Reading